dmbarbour/awelon/AboutAO.md

         In ABC: e -> L * e
         In AO: (s * e) -> ((L * s) * e)

 By convention and role, we call the value `s` the stack, and `e` the environment.
 Literals are added to the stack, but the environment remains accessible.
 Translation from AO to ABC is trivial: `%l` is implicitly introduced after every literal in AO.
 AO developers may express ABC behavior with simple bracketing: `%v 42 %c :: e → (42 * e)`.
-But doing so is inconvenient and uncommon in practice.
+But doing so is inconvenient and uncommon in practice; instead, just assume the AO stack while working within AO.
 The codes `%l`, `%v`, and `%c` are examples of inline ABC.

 ## Inline ABC

 ABC code (see AboutABC) is inlined using pseudo-words, having prefix `%`.
 In addition, capabilities may be syntactically represented using `{` to following `}`.

-        %vrwlc      (a primitive swap)
+        %vrwlc      ((a*b)→(b*a); a primitive swap)
-        %lwcwrwc    (a primitive rot4)
-        {&par}      (an annotation)
+        %rwrzw$l    (x [x→y] -- y; apply function to value)
+        {&asynch}   (an annotation for parallelism)
+        {&static}   (annotation for compile-time evaluation)

 The canonical expansion of inlined ABC is simply each ABC operator alone.
 For example, the expansion of `%vrwlc` is equivalent to `%v %r %w %l %c`.
 ABC's drop operator would be represented as `%%`.

 AO's inlined ABC in AO may contain most of ABC, excepting text, numbers (`#0123456789`), blocks, and whitespace.
 AO has its own support for text, numbers, blocks, and whitespace.
-In addition, while AO is syntactically able to represent any ABC capability, most AO compilers should forbid all except annotations and hard-coded sealers sealers... preferably at parse-time.
+In addition, while AO is syntactically able to represent any ABC capability, most AO compilers should forbid all except annotations and discretionary sealers.
 This restriction is valuable for proper capability security.

 *Note:* AO developers cannot directly utilize ABCD or ABC's separately compiled resources.
 However, words may be configured indirectly for compilation, and thus may implicitly be reduced to ABCD or separately compiled resources.